 The idea of employees working remotely is not a new phenomenon, however, because of coronavirus, it has become the norm for everyone.
 It has changed business cultures and new work policies have been implemented to adjust.
-The rise in workers workings remotely has increased security risks and security teams have had to develop long-term plans to ensure that employees are secure while doing their work.
+The rise in employees working remotely has increased security risks and security teams have had to develop long-term plans to ensure that employees are secure while doing their work.

 Remote Security Risks